arod147/Asp.netAuthExample/README.md

   <img width="965" alt="Screenshot (29)" src="https://user-images.githubusercontent.com/39133396/180591810-3abd5470-b3f7-4893-a283-5be526ca2efa.png">
   <hr />
   <h4>Step 5</h3>
   <p>Almost done... all we need to do now is change the email configuration to match your email.
-I am using outlook here so if you have one too thats great!</p>
+I am using outlook here so if you have one too that's great!</p>
   <ol>
     <li>Go to your appsettings.json file and change the email configuration options</li>
     <img width="934" alt="Emailconfi" src="https://user-images.githubusercontent.com/39133396/180591234-6db4ec8e-5b98-4d14-ad2f-1356740dfc10.png">